rayogunjimi/Trading-Bench/README.md

 # trading-bench
-An open sanbox API to historical/back-test or simulate stock trading algorithms
+An open sanbox API to historical/back-test or simulate/paper-trade stock trading algorithms.
+Functionality to switch to real trading is also included.

 ## API Used:
 https://www.alphavantage.co/#page-top